ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 In order to ensure that the Client can seamlessly access the right topic resource at the Broker, it is RECOMMENDED that a Broker implementing this application profile uses the path /ps/TOPICNAME to host the topic resource for the topic with name TOPICNAME.

-Alternatively, the Client might not know the right topic resource to target, and thus would attempt to access different ones (e.g., based on the result of an early discovery of topic resources, see {{topic-discovery}}), until it finds the right one specifying TOPICNAME as value of the 'topic-name' parameter in the resource representation.
+Alternatively, the Client might not know the right topic resource to target and thus would attempt to access different ones (e.g., based on the result of an early discovery of topic resources, see {{topic-discovery}}), until it finds the right one specifying TOPICNAME as value of the 'topic-name' parameter in the resource representation.

 Since {{RFC9200}} recommends the use of CoAP and CBOR, this document describes the exchanges assuming that CoAP and CBOR are used.